Resident234/php.net/pages/www.php.net_language.types.callable.php.md

 This results in an error:
-Warning: class &apos;FunctionCaller&apos; does not have a method &apos;someAwesomeMethod&apos;.
+Warning: class 'FunctionCaller' does not have a method 'someAwesomeMethod'.

 For this reason you should always use the full class name:

 ```
 <?php
-FunctionCaller::callIt(&apos;Foo::someAwesomeMethod&apos;);
+FunctionCaller::callIt('Foo::someAwesomeMethod');
 ?>
 ```
 <br><br>I believe this is because there is no way for FunctionCaller to know that the string &apos;self&apos; at one point referred to to `Foo`.